orangeappleak/IS601_HW2/Readme.md

-## Steps Taken to complete HW2
+## Steps Taken to complete part 2

-- Installation and python setup
+- Created multiply and add operations to operations.py
-- Installation of virtual environment
+- Added a division by zero error throw for divide operation
+- Added static methods to init.py
+- Created class structure for calculation.py
+- Created class method for the calculation class
+- Modified init.py to use the class method from calculation class
+- Added zero division test for operations
+- Added tests to check multiply and divide operations

-- Testing the existing git HW Repo
+- Added modified files to git
-- Creating replica of the HW repo
-- Pip freeze documentation visit
-- Setting up the basic folder structure and files
+- Committed the added files
-- Running pytest, with pylint and cov
-- Fixing the issues and errors listed in the result.
-- Commiting and pushing changes to a new git repo.
+- Created a new branch named part2
+- pushed the committed files to branch part2